copyguy-Gmail/wazuh-documentation/source/installation-guide/upgrading/different_major.rst

   .. code-block:: console
     # cp /etc/elasticsearch/elasticsearch.yml /etc/elasticsearch/elasticsearch.yml.bak

-  Once time you have finished install Elasticsearch, you can restore it as follow:
+  Once you have finished install Elasticsearch, you can restore it as follow:

   .. code-block:: console